-With location-based routing, callers will be required to dial their zip code.
+With location-based routing, calls will be routed based on the caller ID.
 This will help the IVR system route them to an agent in the closest location.
-Call centers with multiple offices or remote employees can greatly benefit from this type of routing.
+Call centers with multiple offices or remote employees can greatly benefit from geo routing.

 Part of running an effective call center is ensuring that all of your agents are doing their job well.
 And so, you want to distribute incoming calls in such a way that no agents are overwhelmed while another waits for minutes and hours on end to receive a call.
 This type of IVR routing forwards or directs calls to the rep who has answered the least amount of calls that day.
 It does so to ensure the proper distribution of incoming calls.